L1ghtYagami/Mutual-Funds-NAV-Analysis/README.md

 ## Introduction

-This repository contains the scripts used to plot the graphs in the medium article I wrote <here>.
+This repository contains the scripts used to plot the graphs in the medium article I wrote [here](https://aneesh-palsule.medium.com/choosing-sip-systematic-investment-plan-date-for-mutual-funds-9746afb0d2e6).
 The scripts are numbered in the order of execution, and you may have to edit some of the code (mostly comment and un-comment the respective lines) in order to generate the plot you want.